jancorg/jancorg.github.io/source/_posts/2015-01-05-linux-kernel-namespaces-pt-i.markdown

 lrwxrwxrwx 1 ubuntu ubuntu 0 Jan  5 21:12 uts -> uts:[4026531838]
 ```

-Each process namespace has an id number, that corresponds with a namespace struct.
+Each process namespace has an inode number, that corresponds with a namespace struct.
 If two tasks share same number, they belongs to same namespace.
 Inode for ns files in namespaces is not the same as `stat -c %i` shows.
+They are sym links.
+For namespaces, like sockets or pipes inode number is shown in form `type:[inode]`.

 ``` sh
 # for pid in 643 23681 32178 ; do readlink /proc/$pid/ns/mnt ; done